ibmjstart/bluemix-sample-tia-node/README.md

     bluemix-sample-tia-node: twitter bearer token retrieved
     bluemix-sample-tia-node: starting server on pid 82546 at http://localhost:8000

+Now, enter the localhost url given to you on your browser to use the app!
 ___

 ## Using the App from the Browser ##